camiloahm/DockerTutorial/6-google-container-service/README.md

 # Using Google Container Services

 We already tried Google Flexible environments in the previous tutorial.
-Now we´re going to use Kubernetes Google´s Container administrator.
+Now weÂ´re going to use Kubernetes; GoogleÂ´s Container administrator.

 This example illustrates how to run such a scenario in the Google Cloud, as always, with just a few updates to our working app.